 Outreach is about increasing college student mental health awareness through prevention, awareness, education, and stigma reduction.
 Through outreach, EKUCC staff and Mental Health Peer Advocate students (MHPA's) are able to connect with the larger EKU community.

-Outreach topics provided but not limited to:
+Outreach topics provided (but are not limited to):

 Meditation and Relaxation Techniques

-- Counseling Center Services
+Counseling Center Services